What is a High Water Mark (HWM)?

 What happens when we need more power than the HWM can provide?

 If utilities need additional power, they must go into the marketplace and acquire it.
 BPA, as well as many other power providers will have Tier 2 products.
-(For a complete discussion of Tier 2 options see the Tier 2 web page.)

 Can the OTEC's HWM change?